-MissionThe Northwest Independent Editors Guild connects clients with professional editors in the Pacific Northwest.
+MissionThe Northwest Independent Editors Guild connects clients with professional editors of the written word in the Pacific Northwest.
 We also foster community among our members and provide resources for their career development.

 We pursue our mission in the following ways: